explorable-viz/popl2022/Review/response.md

 We thank our three reviewers for their valuable input.
+We accept all the notational suggestions and minor corrections.

+As a general comment, we feel the presentation would be improved if we dropped □ (and the associated ordering, which as Reviewer B notes is actually a preorder, not a partial order).
+These details were motivated purely by performance, but it now seems clear that other techniques, such as memoisation, may address this while avoiding the complexity of holes.
+It therefore seems premature to presuppose a hole-based approach in the paper.
+If our reviewers are amenable, we will drop Fig. 8 and the various □ rules and related exposition, and use the space gained to do a better job of explaining the core analysis.
+As Reviewer C notes, this could be clearer and would benefit from some examples.

-We accept all the notational suggestions and minor corrections; the discussion below covers the remaining issues of clarity and presentation.
+The discussion below covers remaining issues of clarity and presentation.

 ### Reviewer A